 Freezing Raspberries in Sugar

-Sprinkle the raspberries with sugar and place in a freezer bag.
+Sprinkle cleaned raspberries with sugar stir gently to mix.
+Place in a freezer bag.
 The raspberries will get juicy with the addition of the sugar.
 Amount is according to taste, so you might want to start with 1/2 cup sugar for each quart of raspberries.
 Then you can add more or less as you find what you like.
 Be gentle as you mix in the sugar, as the raspberries are very soft and fragile and will mush up if you are too vigorous.

 Freezing Raspberries in Sugar Syrup